netanalyticsllc/netai-powerbi-template/README.md

 API Key :
 - Paste the API key here (generated in Step 1).

 Step 4: Click on load to finish the setup.
-The analytical data will be loaded in few minutes for all the visuals in the report.
+The data will be loaded in few minutes for all the visuals in the report.